Justin Turner Player Props: Red Sox vs. Braves

 Justin Turner At The Plate

-- Among qualified hitters, he ranks 18th in batting average, while his on-base percentage ranks 32nd and he is 35th in slugging.
+- Among the qualified hitters in baseball, he ranks 17th in batting average, 30th in on-base percentage, and 37th in slugging.

-- Turner has reached base via a hit in 69 games this season (of 96 played), and had multiple hits in 32 of those games.

-- Turner has an RBI in 42 of 96 games this year, with multiple RBI in 15 of them.
-He has also driven home three or more of his team's runs in four contests.
+- Turner has had at least one RBI in 43.3% of his games this year (42 of 97), with two or more RBI 15 times (15.5%).
+He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.